rpelke/cim-aq-dev/README.md

 | ------------------------ | -------------- | ------------ | ------------ |
 | mobilenetv2 (original) | 1.0 | 72.05 | 90.49 |
 | mobilenetv2 (0.6x latency)| 0.6 | 71.23 | 90.00 |

+## Logging and Monitoring

+- All scripts use Python logging for progress and status.
+- Progress bars are shown with `tqdm`.
+- TensorBoard logs are written to `logs/` in the checkpoint directory.
+- Optionally, enable Weights & Biases logging with `--wandb_enable`.

 ## Code Formatting